How to Use Nearby Sharing in Windows 11

 Nearby sharing allows users to share documents, photos, and other content with devices using Bluetooth or Wi-Fi.

-Starting with Windows 11 build 22622.436, you will now be able to discover and share to more devices, including desktop PCs.
+Starting with Windows 11 build 22622.436, you can now discover and share to more devices, including desktop PCs.
 That’s because the discovery of devices under nearby Share when sharing a local file from the desktop, File Explorer, Photos, Snipping Tool, Xbox, and other apps that use the built-in Windows share window has been enhanced by using UDP (Network needs to be set to private) along with Bluetooth to discover nearby devices.

-Below is one to share files and folders using nearby sharing enhanced version rolling out to Windows PC enrolled in the Microsoft Insider Preview program.
+Below is one to share files and folders using nearby sharing enhanced versions rolling out to Windows PCs enrolled in the Microsoft Insider Preview program.

 How to share files and folders using nearby sharing in Windows 11